droglenc/NCNRS349/resources/Syllabus-Current.md

 ### Module Assignments
 *Philosophy*: The material in this courses is best learned with practice.
 In this class, practice is your work on module assignments.
 The percentage for this assessment is intermediate to "give you credit" for this work and to motivate you do do well on the assignments, but to not incur a deep penalty if your work is not perfectly correct as these are the first chances you will have to apply your developing skills and knowledge.

-Module assignments should be prepared as described in the ["Getting Organized" module](){:target="_blank"} for handing in on GradeScope ([quick link on class homepage](../){:target="_blank"}).
-The assignment on Gradescope will have the module name and "-- assignment" suffix and is **due by 1130 am on the day of the class period after the class period dedicated to the module**.
+Module assignments should be prepared as described in the ["Getting Organized" module](../modules/PREP/GetOrganized.html#understand-the-homework-format){:target="_blank"} for handing in on GradeScope ([quick link on class homepage](../){:target="_blank"}).
+The assignment on Gradescope will have the module name and "-- assignment" suffix and is **due by 1130 am on the day of the class period after the class period dedicated to the module**.[^AssnDueDate]

 I will grade 50-100% of each module assignment "for content" (i.e., whether the work is done correctly or not).
-Questions that I did not grade "for content" will be graded "for completeness" (i.e., whether the work was done completely or not).
+Questions that I do not grade "for content" will be graded "for completeness" (i.e., whether the work was done completely or not).
 You will receive a short e-mail from me when your graded assignment is available on GradeScope.
 You are expected to review your grade and comments ([how-to video here](https://youtu.be/TOHCkI12mh0){:target="_blank"}) to better learn the material and to improve on future assignments.
 Detailed answer keys will be made available on the module webpage.

 ### Exams
 *Philosophy*: Exams will be used to assess your understanding of module concepts.
-A detailed study guide will be given to you approximately a week before the exam and the class period before the exam will serve as a "prep day" where you can review material with me and other students in the class.
-Days of exams are shown on the [Modules page](../modules/).
+A detailed study guide will be given to you approximately one week before the exam and the class period before the exam will serve as a "prep day" where you can review material with me and other students in the class.
+Exam dates are shown on the [Modules page](../modules/).
 Make-up exams will only be given in very rare circumstances.

 &nbsp;